HSOFEUP/431homework/HW6/README.md

 **431 Assignment 6**

-1. An Answer Sketch and Grading Rubric are found above now.
+1. Answer Sketch (Rmd and password-protected PDF) and Grading Rubric are now available.
 2. Grades will be posted here as soon as they are available.

 # A Partial Rubric